AEW All Out lineup: The updated card for Sunday's pay-per-view event - Pro Wrestling Dot Net

 -Kris Statlander vs. Ruby Soho for the TBS Championship

--MJF and Adam Cole defend the ROH Tag Team Titles against the winners of a tag team battle royale on Friday’s Rampage
+-MJF and Adam Cole vs. Alex Reynolds and John Silver for the ROH Tag Team Titles

 -Samoa Joe vs. Shane Taylor for the ROH TV Title